ASEX: Arizona Sexual Experience Scale

 Sensitivity to Treatment Effects

-• Antidepressant effects: Successfully detects treatment-emergent sexual dysfunction with SSRIs and SNRIs (Elnazer & Baldwin, 2020)
+The ASEX detects treatment-emergent sexual dysfunction with SSRIs and SNRIs and is used to compare the sexual side-effect profiles of different medications (Elnazer & Baldwin, 2020).

 Usage Guidelines and Applications